Sanchous98/go-di/README.md

 3. Leave as it is.
 In this case container will also resolve your service, but only as a dependency for other services.
    Useful for libraries.

-The default implementation of container, provided by library is a global state.
-It also handler environment variables.
-You can build your application, working in a sandbox.

 Services can have default steps to self initialize and self destroy.
 To use this feature, implement Constructable and